 - 1. Postal facilities must be located adjacent to available parking and sited such that tenants will not obstruct traffic while collecting mail. - 2.
 On-site postal facilities must have a roof covering which offers residents ample protection from the rain while gathering mail. - 3.
-Postal facilities must include adequate lighting on from dusk to dawn.

-4. For Type A and Type B units the mailboxes may not be installed higher than 48" above finished floor.
+Postal facilities must include adequate lighting on from dusk to dawn. - 4.
+Mailboxes may not be installed higher than 48" above finished floor.